-[The fund] will vote for proposals that ask or require companies to act in a manner consistent with the UN Declaration on the Rights of Indigenous Peoples in seeking the consent of Indigenous peoples and in proceeding with any operations on their lands.

-- [The fund] will vote for proposals that ask or require companies to obtain free, prior and informed consent from Indigenous communities before proceeding with any operations on their territories. - [The fund] will vote for proposals that ask or require companies to provide tangible benefits to Indigenous communities on whose territories those companies wish to operate or have projects.
+- Vote for proposals that ask or require companies to act in a manner consistent with the UN Declaration on the Rights of Indigenous Peoples in seeking the consent of Indigenous peoples and in proceeding with any operations on their lands. - Vote for proposals that ask or require companies to obtain free, prior and informed consent from Indigenous communities before proceeding with any operations on their territories. - Vote for proposals that ask or require companies to provide tangible benefits to Indigenous communities on whose territories those companies wish to operate or have projects.